In a nutshell

 For a slightly different Lego experience, you could visit the Legoland Discover Centre in Birmingham or Manchester.

-But the queues are big and long.
-We can’t stress enough, to get the most out of the day and out of the money you’ve paid, you need to plan before you go and also be flexible while you’re there (the Legoland app is a great way to do this).
+But the queues are big and long – especially during the school holidays.
+We can't stress enough, to get the most out of the day and out of the money you've paid, you need to plan before you go and also be flexible while you're there (the Legoland app is a great way to do this).
 If you turn up and just move from ride to ride and queue to queue, you may come away feeling disappointed.

 MFM tip: Check your children’s height before you come and help to set expectations.
 It’s heartbreaking to see children who’ve coped with a long queue only to be turned away because they’re not tall enough – and the staff are strict as they have to be for safety reasons.
 The children of reviewer Emma were particularly upset that they weren’t able to go on Mia’s Riding Adventure, when they found that even Emma’s eldest, Lola, wasn’t the required 1.2m.